Amazeryogo/Crispylite/README.md

 # Crispylite
-A memory-only database, written in C
+3rd copy redis.

+I wrote it in C because python's garbage collection is annoying.